Austin ISD Finance Accolades

 ¿Cómo influyen en el presupuesto el valor de la propiedad y la recuperación?

-El presupuesto adoptado para el ciclo escolar 2024-2025 incluye $1,570 millones en ingresos por impuestos locales a la propiedad recaudados por el Austin ISD.
-De esa cantidad, se proyecta que el distrito envíe $940 millones de ingresos por impuestos locales a la propiedad al estado para financiar a otros distritos escolares.
-A partir del 9 de abril de 2025, el Distrito de Tasaciones del Condado de Travis publicó estimaciones preliminares del valor de la propiedad.
+El presupuesto adoptado para el ciclo escolar 2025-2026 incluye $1,580 millones en ingresos por impuestos locales a la propiedad recaudados por el Austin ISD.
+De esa cantidad, se proyecta que el distrito envíe $715.5 millones de ingresos por impuestos locales a la propiedad al estado para financiar a otros distritos escolares.
+El Distrito de Tasaciones del Condado de Travis publicará estimaciones preliminares del valor de la propiedad el 25 de marzo, 2026, para el a.
 Tenga en cuenta que los valores finales certificados no se publicarán hasta julio de 2025.

 ¿Cuánto del presupuesto del Austin ISD se asigna a la compensación del personal?